tanoconsulting/euts/README.md

 A: both Redis and Memcached are installed in the test container, and you can provide custom Symfony configuration that is only activated during testing, to make sure that any of those two is used.
    Otoh this has not been tested yet, and it is possible that you will need to start the Redis/Memcached service by hand.

+Q: when I run `teststack start`, there is a long wait while the script says only `Waiting for ez ...` - can I troubleshoot what is going on at that time?

+A: Sure.
+Start a second shell, go to the project's folder and run `./teststack/teststack logs ez`

 Q: are there other projects that you know of that have similar goals as this package?